 What Can You Infer From The ‘Start Session’?

 The Start Session indicates the beginning of a new session with the Teamviewer application.
 Here, forensics investigators can track the details of the machine that the system is connecting.
 Further, useful information that can prove the suspect guilty of a crime can be extracted from the log file.
 This includes the exact date and time at which the session begins.
 And the Operating System that was used to interface with the TeamViewer.
 Potential evidence artefacts such as IP address and the location of Teamviewer can be very helpful in getting culpable evidence.

 Once the IP address is tracked, you can also track the IP address of the system that it is connecting with and make out the nature of criminal activities.

 Getting Clues from Task Manager – Team Viewer Forensics

 Apart from the log files, investigators can seize evidence from the Task Manager.
-The movement of mouse and the clicks can be captured from the Task Manager of the victim’s system.
-As the Task Manager shows the details of any process or application running on the machine, so if a victim’s machine is accessed by any outside person then one can get the evidence from the Task Manager.
+The movement of the mouse and the clicks can be captured from the Task Manager of the victim’s system.
+As the Task Manager shows the details of any process or application running on the machine, if a victim’s machine is accessed by any outside person then one can get the evidence from the Task Manager.

 Recording Session Can Be a Helpful Feature

 The in-built session recorder on the Teamviewer application can be a useful source of evidence artefacts during Teamviewer log forensics.
 If the victim’s system allows recording or capturing the session caused by the culprit then there is every chance that we can trace the activities of the miscreant and prove them guilty of the acquisition of intellectual theft.